Travel guide Formentera

 11. Posidonia

-These aquatic plants, which create a rich ecosystem, are responsible for the transparency of the water thanks to their ability to produce a large quantity of oxygen.
+These aquatic plants, which contribute to the richness of ecosystems, are responsible for the transparency of water, thanks to their abundant production of oxygen.
 Almost 100 million years old, Posidonia oceanica covers a large part of the Mediterranean seabed.
-It is off Formentera that the largest meadows grow!
+The largest meadows are found off Formentera.

 12. Sargantanes